appveyor/website/src/docs/getting-started-with-appveyor-for-linux.md

 - ps: $env:MY_VAR
 ```

-> Environment variable names are cass-sensitive on Linux platform.
+> Environment variable names are case-sensitive on Linux platform.

 ### Premature termination of the build process